YellowDuckieCoin/XYD/README.md

 # XRPL Token Management Scripts
 ![image](https://github.com/user-attachments/assets/e492feda-67bc-4598-ae6f-db635386159a)

+> Yellow Duckie is inspired by the iconic rubber duck from our childhood bathtubs.
+The Bitcoin symbol and trendy sunglasses reflect Gen Z pop culture and crypto spirit.
+After consulting patent experts, we confirm that the Bitcoin symbol is universal, free to use, and does not infringe any intellectual property rights.

 This repository provides JavaScript scripts for managing a custom token, **XYD** (YellowDuckie) 🟡🦆, on the XRP Ledger (XRPL) Testnet.
 XYD brings a delightful splash of fun to the blockchain!
 ![image](https://github.com/user-attachments/assets/8e5a8f5d-e351-408d-b587-21229f4d749b)